Lost at Sea

 The expected path length is therefore $I+J$, where

 and

 Closed-form expressions are not possible here.
-Numerical computations confirm that $8/(3\pi )$ is the value of $I+J$ when $\alpha =\pi $, for any $ r\geq 0$, and that otherwise $I+J$ is strictly larger than $8/(3\pi )$.
-See Figure 6 for several sample realizations (with fixed $r$ but variable $ \alpha $).\FRAME{ftbpFUX}{2.9992in}{3.0095in}{0pt}{\Qcb{Sample realizations with $r=0.5$, $x=0.1,0.3,0.5$, $\alpha =110^{\circ },160^{\circ },20^{\circ } $ and $\theta =200^{\circ },80^{\circ },45^{\circ }$(all from Case 2$ ^{\prime }$).}}{}{fig6.jpg}{\special{language "Scientific Word";type "GRAPHIC";maintain-aspect-ratio TRUE;display "USEDEF";valid_file "F";width 2.9992in;height 3.0095in;depth 0pt;cropleft "0";croptop "0.9986";cropright "0.9988";cropbottom "0";filename 'C:/FIG6.JPG';file-properties "XNPEU";}}
+Numerical computations confirm that $8/(3\pi)$ is the value of $I+J$ when $\alpha=\pi$, for any $r\geq0$, and that otherwise $I+J$ is strictly larger than $8/(3\pi)$.
+See Figure 6 for several sample realizations (with fixed $r$ but variable $\alpha$).

-We mention a corresponding min-median result: Monte Carlo simulation suggests that a solution is $r=2$ ($\alpha $ can be arbitrary).
-The path length is the median of the random variable $-x\cos (\theta )+\sqrt{ 1-x^2\sin (\theta )^2}$, which is estimated to be $0.94...$.
+We mention a corresponding min-median result: Monte Carlo simulation suggests that a solution is $r=2$ ($\alpha$ can be arbitrary).
+The path length is the median of the random variable $-x\cos(\theta)+\sqrt{1-x^{2}\sin(\theta)^{2}}$, which is estimated to be $0.94...$.

 These kinds of ``lost at sea'' problems deserve to be more thoroughly studied!
 The only other published reference we know regarding the min-mean problem is \cite{Gl}.